kwaziistar/kwaziistar/README.md

 ***

-- im socially awkward soz
+- im socially awkward soz lolololl

 HELPIHADTORESTARTTHISWHOLETHING

  - im sort of freaky sumtimes so tell me when to tone down the <sup>freakiness</sup> !!!!

-- that is a joke im sorry
+ that is a joke im sorry

 IDONTSHIPCHARACTERSPLS *but im fine with whatever u ship, as long as itsnotproblematicandsutff*